-Have you ever fantasized about writing a Hollywood movie?
-Or, with a bit of luck, create the next great TV series?
+Have you ever wondered how to write a screenplay?
+Have you fantasized about writing a Hollywood movie or, with a bit of luck, creating the next great TV series?

-In a visual age, with the decline of traditional publishing, some look to writing screenplays as a way to create the “literature of the future.”
+In a visual age, with the decline of traditional publishing, you might look to script writing as a way to create the “literature of the future.”

 Why I'm Thinking About Writing a Screenplay